A Simple Guide to the Post-mortem Examination Procedure

 The Coroner is an independent judicial official responsible for investigating deaths.
 He or she is either an experienced lawyer, or an experienced doctor who has also had legal training.

 The Coroner and Coroner’s Officers can be contacted at: Essex House, Manor Street, Hull, HU1 1YU.
-Telephone Number: (01482) 613009
+Tel: 01482 613009

-Diagnosis, Diagnostic use of Tissue and Diagnostic Tests
+Diagnosis, diagnostic use of tissue and diagnostic tests

 Tissue samples are examined to find out as clearly as possible any specific illness the person had before they died.
 Looking at tissue with a microscope can identify diseases that could not be seen any other way, including those caused by genetic disorders.
 New medical conditions are being recognised all the time.
 If tissue samples have been retained, it is sometimes possible at a later date to diagnose these new conditions in cases in which they were previously undiagnosed, or given a different diagnosis.